 ✓ Understand how to stay healthy and why it is important

-✓ analyse and evaluate the skills needed for specific sports
+✓ To analyse and evaluate the skills needed for specific sports

-✓ improve their skills and apply them to sporting situations
+✓ To improve their skills and apply them to sporting situations

-✓ engage in meaningful competition at an appropriate level, including striving for personal bests
+✓ To engage in meaningful competition at an appropriate level, including striving for personal bests

-PE is taught discretely at Eskdale however opportunities are taken wherever possible to make cross curricular links across the curriculum.
-Pupils and staff follow a process model to ensure children become increasingly adept at ‘Thinking like an Athlete’ was they move through the key stage.
+P E is taught discretely at Eskdale, however opportunities are taken wherever possible to make cross curricular links across the curriculum.
+Pupils and staff follow a process model to ensure children become increasingly adept at ‘Thinking like an Athlete’ as they move through the key stage.